 Let’s take a look at what options there are and see what is the best to purchase.

 It comes with an extended five-year warranty on the sensor.
-So, if you have any problems or incorrect temperature readings, the company will replace the probes without asking any questions.
+So, if you have any problems or incorrect temperature readings, the company will replace the probes – no questions asked!

 The receiver also has alarms, a countdown or count-up timer, and can operate when it is up to 300 feet away from the base.
 It runs on 4 AAA batteries.